gbal17/LFMC/README.txt

 ******** Folder : NRT_Flood **********
 **************************************

-Description: This set of programs downloads, processes, and applies classification algorithm to MODIS and ERA5 data to determine LFMC maps over scrublands and woodlands of Portugal.
+Description: This set of programs downloads, processes, and applies a classification algorithm to MODIS and ERA5 data to determine LFMC maps over scrublands and woodlands of Portugal.

 Programs in this module and descriptions: